tw4l/brunnhilde/README.md

 For file paths containing spaces in directory names, enclose the entire path in '' or "" quotes.

-For example, the command `brunnhilde.py -z "/home/bcadmin/Desktop/Folder to Scan" /home/bcadmin/Desktop brunnhilde-test-0` will result in a new directory "brunnhilde-test-0" on the Bitcurator desktop, which contains various reports on input source "Folder to Scan".
+For example, the command `brunnhilde.py -z "/home/bcadmin/Desktop/Folder to Scan" /home/bcadmin/Desktop brunnhilde-test-0` will result in a new directory "brunnhilde-test-0" on the Bitcurator desktop containing various reports on input source "Folder to Scan".

 ### Virus scanning